dwaithe/generalMacros/maximaFinding/README.md

 * Mark all pixels considered as 'processed' as long as they are included within a valid peak region.
 Reset all others.
 * From the regions containing a peak, calculate the best pixel to be considered as maxima based on minimum distance calculation with all those considered equal.

+In this repository there are two different implementations of the algorithm:
+* find_maxima.ipynb - pure Python version of the code (slow).
+* find_maxima_cython.ipynb - Python and Cython version of the code (super fast) which requires compilation.

+To build the cython version of the code (recommended).
+Please naviagate to the cython_findmaxima directory and run:
+    python setup.py build-ext --inplace  This will install the package locally (recommended).
+    To install into your Python's site-packages directory: python setup.py install

-This implementation doesn't yet support exclusion of edge maxima or the varied outputs available for the ImageJ/Fiji Maxima plugin.
+This implementation doesn't yet support exclusion of edge maxima or all the varied outputs available for the ImageJ/Fiji Maxima plugin.

 Comparison of Python and Fiji implementation using image 002eggs.png
 ![alt text](fijiversusPythonFindMaxima.png "Logo Title Text 1")